mark-bennett-uk/ur/readme.txt

 Sinclair QL
 ===========
 A listing [URql.bas] is available along with a MDV file [URql.mdv].
-This was developed in the Qemulator and has only been tested in the emulator.
+This was developed in the Qemulator and has been tested in the emulator and on a real Sinclair QL.

 Cambridge Z88
 =============